WSU-kduncan/cicdf25-Kiranrdm/Project4/README-CI.md

 # Project 4

-# DockerFile & Building Images
+# Part 1 - DockerFile & Building Images
 **Website Content**
 - **Explanation:** This is a simple resume website where it has information about me, my skills, my education, porjects I've worked on, and my work experiences.